 Mohammed, who founded Islam in 622 CE, was born and raised in present-day Saudi Arabia; he never set foot in Jerusalem.
 His connection to the city came years after his death when the Dome of the Rock shrine and the al-Aqsa mosque were built in 688 and 691, respectively, their construction spurred by political and religious rivalries.
 In 638 CE, the Caliph (or successor to Mohammed) Omar and his invading armies captured Jerusalem from the Byzantine Empire.
-One reason they wanted to erect a holy structure in Jerusalem was to proclaim Islam's supremacys over Christianity and its most important shrine, the Church of the Holy Sepulcher.
+One reason they wanted to erect a holy structure in Jerusalem was to proclaim Islam's supremacy over Christianity and its most important shrine, the Church of the Holy Sepulcher.

 More important was the power struggle within Islam itself.
 The Damascus-based Umayyad Caliphs who controlled Jerusalem wanted to establish an alternative holy site if their rivals blocked access to Mecca.
 That was important because the Hajj or pilgrimage to Mecca was (and remains today) one of the Five Pillars of Islam.
-As a result, they built what became known as the Dome of the Rock shrine and the adjacent mosque.9
+As a result, they built what became known as the Dome of the Rock shrine and the adjacent mosque.

 To enhance the prestige of the 'substitute Mecca,' the Jerusalem mosque was named al-Aqsa.
 It means 'the furthest mosque' in Arabic, but has far broader implications, since it is the same phrase used in a key passage of the Quran called "The Night Journey."
 In that passage, Mohammed arrives at 'al-Aqsa' on a winged steed accompanied by the Archangel Gabriel; from there they ascend into heaven for a divine meeting with Allah, after which Mohammed returns to Mecca.
 Naming the Jerusalem mosque al-Aqsa was an attempt to say the Dome of the Rock was the very spot from which Mohammed ascended to heaven, thus tying Jerusalem to divine revelation in Islamic belief.
+The problem however, is that Mohammed died in the year 632, nearly 50 years before the first construction of the al-Aqsa Mosque was completed.

 Jerusalem never replaced the importance of Mecca in the Islamic world.
 When the Umayyad dynasty fell in 750, Jerusalem also fell into near obscurity for 350 years, until the Crusades.
 During those centuries, many Islamic sites in Jerusalem fell into disrepair and in 1016 the Dome of the Rock collapsed.
+10